 Traditionally, if you needed extra screen real estate – whether for work or play – you’d have to research the best monitors and buy an extra display or two.
 These days, ultrawide monitors are increasingly commonplace.
 And while the move to bigger screens has been partly driven by gamers, creative pros have much to benefit from the wealth of tech these huge screens offer.

-So what's the best ultrawide monitor, and how do you pick the right one?
-Well, size is a consideration, of course – most of the ultrawide monitors in this roundup are 34 inches.
-Make sure you have enough desk space before investing in your chosen model.
+So what's the best ultrawide monitor, and how do you pick which one to buy?
+Well, size is a consideration, of course – most of the ultrawide monitors in this roundup are around 34 inches, but even bigger screens are available.
+Make sure you have enough desk space before investing in your chosen model, the largest screens are also extremely heavy.

-In terms of resolution, look for WQHD (Wide Quad High Definition) – which gives you a pixel count of 2,560 x 1,440 – and a wide aspect ratio of 21:9.
-Meanwhile, another handy feature to check for is whether the display can also do picture in-picture or side-by-side, so you can connect up a couple of sources (like two computers, or a computer and tablet) to the same display.
+In terms of resolution, look for WQHD (Wide Quad High Definition) – which gives you a pixel count of 2560x1440 – and a wide aspect ratio of 21:9.
+The larger screens have even higher resolution.
+Some may offer some handy features such as picture in-picture or side-by-side, so you can connect up a couple of sources (like two computers, or a computer and tablet) to the same display.
+If high resolution is really important to you, then see our post on the best 4K monitors available.

 These are the main considerations you'll need to make.
 Now read on for our pick of the best ultrawide monitors you can buy right now.